 Our firm handles a wide array of immigration-related matters on behalf of our clients, including the following:

 - Deportation Defense

 - Employment Immigration

 E-2 Investor Visa

-The E-2 treaty investor visa is a nonimmigrant visa which allows foreign entrepreneurs from treaty nations to enter into the United States to develop and direct an enterprise that they have invested in.
-It also allows for executive/supervisory and essential employees of company owned by a treaty national to come to the United States to fulfill their duties.
+The E-2 treaty investor visa is a nonimmigrant visa that allows foreign entrepreneurs from treaty nations to enter the United States to develop and direct an enterprise that they have invested in.
+It also allows for executive/supervisory and essential employees of a company owned by a treaty national to come to the United States to fulfill their duties.